 You need to use an inverter to convert the power to AC.
 In that case, you need to attach the included cables from the inverter to your battery terminals.

-The controller box itself, without an inverter, has a 12V cigarette lighter socket, 5V USB, 3-6-9V DC outlets and two 12V sockets for the included light kit.
+The solar charge regulator box itself, without an inverter, has a 12V cigarette lighter socket, 5V USB, 3-6-9V DC outlets and two 12V sockets for the included light kit.
 Note that the USB port is only 5 volts, okay for cell phones, Kindles and tablets such as an iPad but not for devices or electronics that require higher voltage.

 The Quick Start guide is well laid out and intuitive with accurate, easy to understand diagrams.
 Plus, all of the manuals are available online so that they will always be handy, even if you lose the originals.